sankalpgambhir/fall2020/hs301/assignments/as1/essay.md

 fire, such as sea water fit for fish but not men, wherein things may be seen as changing in time, rather than in context.

-- Fire, the fundamental substance
-  - Philosophers criticize that he chose the most transient element.
-  - Alternate thought:
-    > Fire as the fundamental object represents change.\
-    > Change is the only unchanging object in the world.
-- Flux <- as an example of contradictions

 ## Epistemiology

 ### Pushkar